-Date:Projec t title: DATA CORRESPONDIN IG TO THE ACTUAL WORKS EXECU JTED PHASE Actual type used Actual volume used Budget item code (or new budget code) Documents provided Document number

-Instructions for filling in the fields corresponding to the actual works executed phase
+Date:Projec t title: DATA CORRESPONDING TO THE ACTUAL WORKS EXECUTED PHASE Actual type used Actual volume used Budget item code (or new budget code) Documents provided Document number fields corresponding to the actual works ex

-0. Use: define the purpose of the timber used.

-1. Type used: describe the type of timber actually used in the execution phase of the project.

-2. Actual volume used: indicate the actual volume of this type of timber used in the project.

-3. Budget item code: you must specify the budget code, or, if it corresponds to timber not budgeted for in the project, indicate the conflicting price code or the new budget code.

-4. Documents provided: you must indicate the type of document or certificate which is attached to the form upon handing in or receiving each corresponding item.

-5. Document number: to aid filing, location and subsequent consultation, number the documents (1, 2, 3, etc.).
+- 0. Use: define the purpose of the timber used. - 1.
+Type used: describe the type of timber actually used in the execution phase of the project. - 2.
+Actual volume used: indicate the actual volume of this type of timber used in the project. - 3.
+Budget item code: you must specify the budget code, or, if it corresponds to timber not budgeted for in the project, indicate the conflicting price code or the new budget code. - 4.
+Documents provided: you must indicate the type of document or certificate which is attached to the form upon handing in or receiving each corresponding item. - 5.
+Document number: to aid filing, location and subsequent consultation, number the documents (1, 2, 3, etc.).

-TECHNICAL INSTRUCTIONS FOR THE APPLICATION OF SUSTAINABILITY CRITERIA TO OFFICE FURNITURE
+TECHNICAL INSTRUCTIONS FOR THE APPLICATION OF SUSTAINABILITY CRITERIA TO

+OFFICE FURNITURE